ranitovic/debian-tips/configure-ssh.md

 We can also use the full form:

-scp -i ~/.ssh/mysite_rsa myremoteuser@mysite.com:/file/to/send /where/to/put
+"scp -i ~/.ssh/mysite_rsa myremoteuser@mysite.com:/file/to/send /where/to/put"